-The University's Vice-Chancellor has decided to insitute an Open Access Fund.
-The purpose of the fund is to compensate for publishing costs for university researchers whose papers are accepted by pure open access journals.
+The University's Vice-Chancellor Björn Brorström has decided to insitute an Open Access Fund.
+The purpose of the fund is to compensate for publishing costs for university researchers who will publish in pure open access journals.

 During the past several years the scholarly community has worked to change the current scholarly publishing system.
 To increase access to research publications the drive is to move from a subscription based journal system to open access publishing.
 This process has been slow, and so the scholarly publishers have been successful in charging the universities twice: through journal subscription fees, and then through open access publishing fees (article processing charges, APC).
 This has resulted in double costs for universities, who have to pay for the cost of both reading and publishing in journals.